ryanmphill/shodo-static-gen/README.md

 </rss>
 ```

+Note: Unlike the default behavior for HTML files, XML files will be rendered directly as the template name plus the `.xml` extension (instead of an index file being rendered in a directory named after the template).

 ### JSON data in the `/store` directory

 For easy configuration and keeping repeated values in one place, any property defined in a `.json` file within the `/store` directory will be passed to Jinja templates with an identical variable to the property name.
 Each nested object can be accessed using dot notation in the templates.